How to perform Amazon competitor research

 Selling on Amazon is a great way to expand your customer reach and bring in additional sales.
 There are some limits, of course, but once you understand how to sell on Amazon, you’ll be ready to take on the world.
 Or so you think.

 The truth is that you still have competitors on Amazon that you will need to beat to the top.
-If you don’t work to be the best out of your competition, then you won’t see an increase in sales, and, if you have registered as a professional vendor, then you’ll need to pay the monthly charge without any payoff.
+This can be achieved by focusing on your Amazon SEO.
+If you don’t work to be the best out of your competition, then you won’t see an increase in sales.
+If you have also registered as a professional vendor, then you’ll need to pay the monthly charge without any payoff.

 You can improve your listings and beat your competition all at once by following this guide, because competitor research is about so much more than just optimising your listings, it can also dictate your marketing and business model.